Whatever your level of French mastery, you can always improve your language skills by playing fun French games!

 Compile a list of categories and pick a letter at random.
 Participants need to think of as many words as possible beginning with that letter for each category.
 Award bonus points to those who come up with words no one else does.

+This is another one of our favorite fun French games that you can play anywhere.
 Make up your own questions or find some online.
 Play in teams to help each other out with understanding questions and figuring out answers.

 47. Qui Suis Je?